-- Have adopted a child (other than a step-child) - The child must be under 18 years old at the time of adoption - Have a modified adjusted gross income within certain guidelines - Either have adopted a child determined by the state to have special needs OR have qualified adoption expenses; children who have special needs qualify for the maximum tax credit.
+- Have adopted a child (other than a step-child) - The child must be under 18 years old at the time of adoption - Have a modified adjusted gross income below a certain income. - Either have adopted a child determined by the state to be special needs OR have qualified adoption expenses; children who are determined special needs qualify for the maximum tax credit.